simonsobs/soconda/docs/docs/install.md

 ## Base Conda Environment

 If you already have a conda-forge base environment, then you can skip this step.
-Otherwise, decide on the install prefix for your overall conda environment.
+However, you should consider setting the "solver" in the base environment to use libmamba.
+This will greatly speed up the dependency resolution calculation.
+Once you decide on the install prefix for your overall conda environment you can use the included bootstrap script.
 For this example, we will use `/opt/conda` as the path to the conda base installation.
 Now run the bootstrap script:

     $> ./tools/bootstrap_base "/opt/conda"

-This bootstrap will install a base system with the conda-forge channel set to the default.
+This bootstrap will install a base system with the conda-forge channel set to the default and using the mamba solver.
 You can now source the conda initialization file and activate the base environment:

     $> source /opt/conda/etc/profile.d/conda.sh
     $> conda activate base